-Plant foods in general have a higher absorption rate of calcium and other nutrients than supplements and dairy products, and calcium is best absorbed by eating moderate to high calcium plants foods at each of your meals throughout the day.
+Plant foods in general have a higher absorption rate of calcium than supplements and dairy products, and calcium is best absorbed by eating moderate to high calcium plants foods at each of your meals throughout the day.

 Avoid supplemental vitamin A, caffeine, excessive salt, excessive animal product intake, and soda (all lead to excessive calcium loss).

 Regular exercise to strengthen the back and hips is the priority as these areas tend to be the most common for fractures in those with osteoporosis.
 Here are a few examples of exercises that you can include in your regular workouts to strengthen your back and leg bones:

 Please review my video, Osteoporosis Protection For Life, for more information and a comprehensive exercise plan.